Duchenne Journey Tool

 Refined Screens

 A Figma prototype was created at the end of the Summer 2021 intern semester.
 Unfortunately due to confidentiality rules, I cannot publicly display the final screens here except in an interview setting!
 Below are some features we included in the DMD site.
+We focused on showing high-level content in a way that isn’t overwhelming, but instead helps inform families and start important conversations with clinicians and medical professionals.